 2) April 11, 2023: After this patch, the following events will start showing for non-compliant certificates:

-3) November 14, 2023: Full Enforcement mode will start on this date or later.
+3) November 14, 2023 (This has been now pushed to 2024): Full Enforcement mode will start on this date or later.
 In this mode, if a certificate fails the strong (secure) mapping criteria, authentication will be denied.

 The first thing you must do to prepare for AD certificate strong mapping is ensure that all of your Windows servers are patched with the latest security patches.
 Then, you must get visibility into all the domain certificates to ensure that there are no certificates that will be affected by this patching.